dai-shi/use-reducer-async/README.md

 Unlike Redux, there's no middleware interface, but hooks are composable.

-This is a tiny library to extend useReducer's dispatch so that dispathing async actions invoke async functions.
+This is a tiny library to extend useReducer's dispatch so that dispatching async actions invoke async functions.

 ## Install